concords/ledger/packages/site/docs/index.md

 ---
 home: true
-# heroImage: /logo.png
+heroImage: /logo.png
 heroAlt: Logo image
-heroText: An immutable Javascript data ledger.
+heroText: An immutable Javascript data ledger
-tagline: Build web apps with cryptographically secured state, that plug into your exisiting storage solutions.
+tagline: Build offline-first web apps, that plug into your exisiting cloud solutions.
 actionText: Get Started
 actionLink: /guide/what-is-concords
 features:
-- title: Serverless & Offline-First;
+- title: Serverless & Offline-First; Connectivity as an enhancement.
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: Server actions are considered an add-on for a Concords app.
+The library functions completely offline and in the browser.
 - title: Merkle-Tree; A cryptographically secured data ledger
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: As seen in Git and Blockchain implementations, Concords uses a cryptographically secured Merkle Tree to provide integrity in an immutable data ledger.
-- title: Decentralized; User owned data with end-to-end encryption
+- title: Decentralized; User owned data, by default.
-  details: VitePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: Using an immutable document structure makes Concords decentralized by default.
+It's not necessary to pass data through a complex cloud infrastructure.
 footer: GNU Licensed | Copyright © 2019-present Team Concords Limited.
 ---